A Carleman-based numerical method for quasilinear elliptic equations with over-determined boundary data and applications: Preliminaries

+The Dirichlet and Neumann boundary conditions for $Z_N$ can be computed by the knowledges of the Dirichlet condition $f_1$, the given Neumann data $f_2$, \eqref{zlog} and \eqref{zn1}.
+Solving the system of quasilinear elliptic equations \eqref{16} with the provided Dirichlet and Neumann data is basically a goal of Problem \ref{p1}.
+We refer the reader to \cite{KlibanovLiZhang:ip2019} the step of computing $a$ from the knowledge of the vector $Z_N$.

-We refer the reader to \cite{KhoaKlibanovLoc:SIAMImaging2020, Khoaelal:IPSE2021, VoKlibanovNguyen:IP2020} for another setup of the inverse scattering problem and numerical results from experimental data.
-Since inverse problems are out of the scope of this paper, we only mention it here to explain the significance of Problem \ref{p1}.
-In future works, we will use our solver for Problem \ref{p1} to solve inverse problems.
+The discussion above for the inverse scattering problem and the EIT problem motivates us to study Problem \ref{p1}.
+Since these inverse problems are out of the scope of this paper, we only mention them here to explain the significance of Problem \ref{p1}.
+In future works, we will use our solver for Problem \ref{p1} to solve these two important inverse problems.